 He smiled at her understandingly, and her heart clenched painfully within her.
 "I know.
 That's why I'm doing this."

-Seconds later she looked down in shock at his hands, where a silver Rosario was glistening in the mid-afternoon sun.
-The change happened instantaneously as her Youki was released from its prison, the very atmosphere around them seemingly changing in response to her extreme power radiating with abandon.
-Pink hair bled silver, emerald eyes absorbed into reptilian scarlet, her physical body was changed as its true nature was freed and finally Inner Moka stood, fangs gleaming, eyes pained.
+Seconds later she looked down in shock at his hands, where a silver rosary was glistening in the mid-afternoon sun.
+The change happened instantaneously as her youki was released from its prison, the very atmosphere around them seemingly changing in response to her extreme power radiating with abandon.
+Pink hair bled silver, emerald eyes absorbed into reptilian scarlet; her physical body was changed as its true nature was freed and finally Inner Moka stood, fangs gleaming, eyes pained.